 “Collusion” shall be defined as the unauthorized collaboration with another person in preparing written work for fulfillment of course requirements.

 The ACC-issued email address will be the primary method of corresponding with students.
 When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Records Office.
 Students are responsible for ensuring their mailing address is current and for monitoring their ACC-issued email account.

-2. The following sanctions may be recommended by the Dean or Associate Dean of Student Services, but are subject to the review and approval of the appropriate Regional Executive Dean of Student Services.
+2. The following sanctions may be recommended by the Dean or Associate Dean of Student Affairs, but are subject to the review and approval of the appropriate Regional Executive Dean of Student Affairs.

 C. Written Notification of Outcome of Investigation

 Within ten (10) business days of the completion of the investigation the respondent will be notified by the Dean or Associate Dean of Student Affairs of the outcome in writing (via ACC email).
 The notice will include the findings, any resulting sanction(s), and the deadline and process for an appeal in accordance with Section D below.